valli223/getandcleandata/README.md

 There is no visible output that is expected on the command line.
 The final tidy file - tidy_data.txt - will be created within the same directory that has been passed as input.

 The script loads the necessary libraries for its functionalities viz., dplyr, data.table and tidyr.

+A more detailed walkthrough into the various analysis steps is undertaken in the code book - CodeBook.md - file.